anycoinsio/docs/src/developer/swaps/get.md

 - `outAddress`: A string representing the address where the output coin will be sent.
 - `state`: A string indicating the current state of the swap (e.g., `pending`, `completed`, `failed`).
 - `createdAt`: A timestamp indicating when the swap was created.
-- `finalizedAt`: A timestamp indicating when the swap was completed or canceled.
-This field will be null if the swap is still in progress.
+- `stateChangedAt`: Timestamp of when the swap state was last time changed.

 ## Example Request